quasarsrus/Reinforcement-Learning-Projects/README.md

 # Reinforcement-Learning-Projects
-A collection of my implementation of reinforcement learning algorithms on various problems.
+A collection of my implementation of reinforcement learning algorithms on various problems (in Python and Julia).